Rachel Cowan: Early life and education

-Life's work
+Career

 In 1968, the Cowans moved to Manhattan’s Upper West Side becoming involved in the 1970s Jewish revival in their neighborhood and were active in their synagogue Ansche Chesed.
 During this time Ansche Chesed housed five small congregations but had no rabbi.
 Realizing rabbis could enhance lifecycle events and provide counseling some members pursued ordination including Cowan, who converted to Judaism in 1980.

 Rachel Cowan and her husband became advocates for interfaith couples, co-authoring the book Mixed Blessings: Overcoming the Stumbling Blocks in an Interfaith Marriage (1988).
 She traveled the country to speak with communities about how to integrate non-Jewish members of interfaith families into synagogue life.

 Paul was diagnosed with leukemia in September 1987 and died a year later.
 Rachel and her Jewish feminist friends lamented the scarcity of Jewish spiritual care resources for those facing serious illness and their families.
 While Christian communities had well-established models of spiritual healing services and other faith-based healing rituals, Jewish communal offerings were limited to hospital chaplains, a few hospices, rabbinic visits to the seriously ill, and the traditional practices of bikur holim and communal prayers for healing.
 They recognized a deep and widespread need for Jewish spiritual and communal resources dedicated to healing, especially beyond medical settings.

 In 1989, Cowan completed her rabbinic studies at the Hebrew Union College-Jewish Institute of Religion.
 From 1990 to 2003 she served as the program director for the Jewish Life program at the Nathan Cummings Foundation.
 Pioneering efforts to integrate spiritual practices to support those who were suffering from illness or personal loss, she co-founded the Jewish Healing Center in 1990.
 Utilizing a combination of traditional texts, secular literature, mental health methodologies, and insights from other faith traditions, healing services were created which encompassed elements such as songs, psalms, chants, ritual immersions in a mikvah, and meditation sessions.

 Cowan founded and served as the Executive Director (2004-2011) for the Institute for Jewish Spirituality (IJS), which offers retreats and programs for rabbis, cantors, Jewish educators, and lay leaders combining Jewish wisdom with contemplative practices like meditation and mindfulness.
 Rabbi Lisa Goldstein, who succeeded Cowan at IJS from 2011 to 2019, noted "she was always a seeker, and things happened in her life to which the Jewish community had no adequate response".
 In 2015, Cowan co-wrote Wise Aging: Living with Joy, Resilience, & Spirit which focused on religious and spiritual approaches to aging.

-Personal life and passing
+Personal life and death

-Rachel and Paul Cowan were married in 1965 and had two children.
+Rachel and Paul Cowan married in 1965 and had two children.

 Rachel Cowan's final years were marked by her battle with glioblastoma, an aggressive form of brain cancer.
 She died on August 31, 2018, less than a week after John McCain died of the same disease.
-About a year before she died she recorded a video asking members of Congress to preserve Medicare, urging them to talk to their constituents whose lives were in their hands.
+About a year before she died, she recorded a video asking members of Congress to preserve Medicare, urging them to talk to their constituents whose lives were in their hands.